12,288 Shares in Mammoth Energy Services, Inc. (NASDAQ:TUSK) Purchased by Virtu Financial LLC

-Several research firms have commented on TUSK.
-StockNews.com raised shares of Mammoth Energy Services from a “hold” rating to a “buy” rating in a research note on Wednesday, June 28th.
+A number of equities analysts have recently commented on the company.
+StockNews.com upgraded Mammoth Energy Services from a “hold” rating to a “buy” rating in a report on Wednesday, June 28th.
 EF Hutton Acquisition Co.
-I began coverage on Mammoth Energy Services in a research report on Thursday, April 20th.
-They issued a “buy” rating and a $7.00 target price on the stock.
+I assumed coverage on Mammoth Energy Services in a report on Thursday, April 20th.
+They issued a “buy” rating and a $7.00 price objective on the stock.

 Mammoth Energy Services, Inc operates as an energy service company.
 The company operates in four segments: Infrastructure Services, Well Completion Services, Natural Sand Proppant Services, and Drilling Services.
 The Infrastructure Services segment offers a range of services on electric transmission and distribution, and networks and substation facilities, including engineering, design, construction, upgrade, maintenance, and repair of high voltage transmission lines, substations, and lower voltage overhead and underground distribution systems; storm repair and restoration services; and commercial services comprising installation, maintenance, and repair of commercial wiring.